 Why Morris Animal Foundation and Animals Love Betty White

-- In a partnership with Joy To The World Collectibles, Betty endorses a line of collectible pet ornaments whose sales benefit Morris Animal Foundation.
+- Endorsing a line of collectible pet ornaments whose sales benefit Morris Animal Foundation

-Betty’s personal sponsorship of more than 30 animal health studies through Morris Animal Foundation has improved health for dogs, cats, horses and wildlife.
-One of her passions is saving the sea otters, and studies Betty sponsored led to increased legal protection for sea otters in California and established a research program focused on reducing sea otter mortality.
-Additional research highlights include
+In addition, Betty’s personal sponsorship of more than 30 animal health studies through Morris Animal Foundation has improved health for dogs, cats, horses and wildlife.
+Her sponsorship helped lead to

-- Major breakthroughs in pain management for dogs, cats and horses
+- Major breakthroughs in postsurgical pain management for dogs, cats and horses

 - New information into the genetic mutations that cause bone cancer in dogs

-- Funding of an equine genetic consortium that has identified genetic mutations and helped developed genetic tests for common diseases affecting horses
+- Identification of genetic mutations for equine diseases and development of genetic tests for common diseases affecting horses

-- Help in launching a major canine cancer campaign that is working to prevent and treat this disease in dogs
+- Launch of a major canine cancer campaign to fund research into preventing and treating cancer in dogs